 Performance Testing Techniques

-Different techniques provide different lenses for an application’s robustness.
-For instance, as the user tries to log in during a flash sale on a financial product, the system must handle sudden bursts in traffic gracefully.
+Different techniques provide different perspectives on an application’s robustness.
+Like, when a user tries to log in during a flash sale on a financial product, the system must effectively handle sudden bursts in traffic.

-- Stress Testing: Push the application beyond its comfort zone to find the breaking points.
+- Stress Testing: Stress testing tests the impact of unexpected scenarios like market crashes on banks.
+It involves pushing an app beyond its comfort zone to find the breaking points.
 This helps teams prepare for extreme conditions, like a sudden avalanche of payment requests.

 - Spike Testing: Test sudden traffic surges.
-A breaking news story in the markets can draw a wave of users trying to adjust investments simultaneously.
-The application must stay nimble.
+A breaking news story in the markets can draw a wave of users trying to adjust investments simultaneously, so the application must stay nimble.

 - Soak Testing: Check long-term stability under sustained load.
 Think of a retirement fund management portal, accessed continuously over several weeks, without performance degradation.

-- Load Testing: Determine how the system behaves under expected levels of user load.
-For example, simulating a typical Monday morning when users commonly log in to check balances or pay bills ensures that the platform won’t falter under normal conditions.
+- Load Testing: Determine how the system behaves under expected user load levels.
+For example, simulating a typical Monday morning when users commonly log in to check balances or pay bills ensures the platform won’t falter under normal conditions.

 - Scalability Testing: Assess how well the application adapts when the number of users or transaction volumes increase.
 This ensures the system can smoothly scale up during seasonal surges, like tax filing deadlines.